rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 *enhancements*

 - It is now possible to specify a connection timeout value on Erlang client connections.
 (24488)

 *bug fixes*

-- Under some circumstances wait\_for\_confirms can fail to return.
+- Under some circumstances wait\_for\_confirms/1 can fail to return.
 (24499)

 java client